coda/packs-sdk/docs/guides/basics/parameters/index.md

 If you need access to the binary content of the image or file you'll need to use the [fetcher][fetcher_binary_response] to retrieve it.
 The fetcher is automatically allowed access to the `codahosted.io` domain, so no need to declare it as a [network domain][network_domains].
 It's not possible to access the binary content of images coming from an **Image URL** column, since they can come from any domain.

+??? example "Example: Image file size formula"
+    ```ts
+    --8<-- "examples/image/file_size.ts"
+    ```

 ### Lists

 Each of the parameter types described above has an array variant that allows you to pass a list of values of that type.
 For example, `StringArray` and `NumberArray`.
-All of the values in the list must be of the same type.
+All of the values in the list must be of the same type and not blank.

+??? example "Example: Longest string formula"
+    ```ts
+    --8<-- "examples/parameter/longest.ts"
+    ```

+### Table column

+Passing a table column into an array parameter can be error prone, because if that column is empty for some rows then the formula will fail to run.
+To accept a list of values that may include empty values there use the sparse variant of the array parameter (`SparseStringArray`, `SparseNumberArray`, etc).
+Blank cells will be representd as `null`, and you'll need to make sure your code can handle those values.

+??? example "Example: Total cost formula"
+    ```ts
+    --8<-- "examples/parameter/total_cost.ts"
+    ```

 ### Objects